rowanmanning/rowanmanning.com/_posts/2012-06-19-accessibility-beyond-the-screen-reader.md

 ---
-title: "Accessibility: Beyond The Screen-Reader"
+title: "Accessibility: Beyond the Screen-Reader"
 date: 2012-06-19 21:05
 lastmod: 2012-06-20 10:30
 description: Web accessibility isn't just about catering for blind users.
 In this post, we talk about the other users we need to consider in order to make the web accessible to all.